When to use a facebow

 A fully adjustable Arter Articulator is widely used for denture construction.
 It is capable of constant adjustment followed by mandibular movements in all directions.
 Fully adjustable articulators can customize their readings for each patient.

 For the transfer of the Artex facebow on the fully adjustable Artex articulator the occlusal rims are removed with the Artex facebow without opening.
 The articular should position in the centric line of an incisal pin.
 The facebow is adjusted to the elevating screw to align the occlusal rim.
-The infraorbital pointer adjusted with the infraorbital plate.
+The infraorbital pointer was adjusted with the infraorbital plate.
 The cast is mounted on the upper jaw of the articulator and held in the final position.